Buildering: History

 In the 1990s and the following decade, Alain Robert became the world's most famous builderer by free soloing high buildings all over the globe.

 In 2007, buildering in Cambridge was featured in a detective novel by Jill Paton Walsh.

 Between 2007 and 2011, several books on night climbing were published by Oleander Press, of Cambridge.
 In 2007, they reprinted the Whipplesnaith book.
 In 2009, they reprinted Geoffrey Winthrop Young's first edition of the Trinity Guide, and the St John's Guide.
 In 2010, they reprinted John Hurst's second edition of the Trinity Guide, as well as Young's book "Wall and Roof Climbing".
 In 2011, they published an omnibus edition of the three Trinity guides, including an introduction by Richard Williams which reviewed the history of night climbing in Cambridge from the 18th century to the present day.
 This introduction removed the cloak of anonymity that had previously protected the identities of the first nocturnal explorers.

-From around 2008, buildering (also known as "roofing") became popular amongst teenagers and young adults in eastern European countries including Russia and Ukraine.
-They (E.g., Mustang Wanted) shared footage of their achievements on video portals such as YouTube.
+From around 2008, buildering (also known as "roofing") became popular among teenagers and young adults in eastern European countries including Russia and Ukraine.
+They (e.g., Mustang Wanted) shared footage of their achievements on video portals such as YouTube.

 In 2013, the History Press published a book by John Engle on the history of student pranks at Trinity College Dublin, which featured a full chapter on the university's long-standing night climbing tradition, including the buildering activities of the Dublin University Climbing Club.

 In August 2016, a young man going by the name Stephen Rogata attempted to scale New York City's 68-story Trump Tower using climbing gear and giant suction cups; NYPD officers apprehended him at the 21st floor.

+In April 2025, Jordan Schultz, a building climber and UC Berkeley graduate, published Campusing: A Secret History and Buildering Guide to UC Berkeley.
+The book presents possibly the most comprehensive history of buildering, as well as a current guidebook to buildering on UC Berkeley campus.

+In January 2026, Alex Honnold free solo climbed the Taipei 101 tower in Taipei, the tallest buildering free solo climb in history.